digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

 That said, ``vdu_controls`` does include a number of features that can be used to reduce the overall frequency of adjustments to acceptable levels.

-+ Inbuilt mitigations:
++ Application safeguards:
   + Slider and spin-box controls only update the VDU when adjustments become slow or stop (when no change occurs in 0.5 seconds).
-  + Preset restoration only updates the VDU values that differ from its current values.
+  + Where possible, the application only updates VDU values that differ from its current cached values.
-  + Transitioning smoothly has been disabled by default and deprecated for version 2.1.0 onward.
   + Automatic ambient brightness adjustment only triggers a change when the proposed brightness differs from the current brightness by at least 10%.
+  + The application includes a setter cascade-guard as a defense against application, driver, or hardware errors (and cats on keyboards).
+If the application or user attempts to set a VDU feature more than 20 times in 65 seconds the application prompts the user for confirmation before allowing any more setter activity.

-+ Electable mitigations:
++ Usage guidelines:
+  + When dragging sliders, don't take lengthy pauses while dragging.
-  + Choose to restore pre-prepared 'presets' instead of dragging sliders.
+  + Choose to restore pre-prepared 'presets' instead of frequently fiddling with sliders.
-  + Refrain from adding transitions to `presets`.
   + If using the ambient-light brightness response curves, tune the settings and curves to minimize frequent small changes.
   + If using a light-meter, disengage metered automatic adjustment when faced with rapidly fluctuating levels of ambient brightness.
   + Consider adjusting the ambient lighting instead of the VDU.